kubedb/docs/docs/guides/rabbitmq/concepts/rabbitmq.md

 If you don't specify `spec.deletionPolicy` KubeDB uses `Delete` deletion policy by default.

+> For more details you can visit [here](https://appscode.com/blog/post/deletion-policy/)

 ## spec.healthChecker
 It defines the attributes for the health checker.